DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v1.0-pre/_reference.md

 </details>

 #### Trainee duplication validations
-When creating a trainee, a duplication validation is performed is to ensure that duplicate trainees are not created.
+When creating a trainee, a duplication validation is performed to ensure that duplicate trainees are not created.
 This validation checks the following fields:

 <ul class='govuk-list govuk-list--bullet'>
   <li><code>date_of_birth</code></li>